Southampton police dispersal order extended

 Hampshire Constabulary said it was "very effective" in reducing disorder since it was implemented on 1 February.

-Local bars and nightclubs welcomed the order but said anti-social behaviour was not a common issue in the area.'Robust intervention'
+Local bars and nightclubs welcomed the order but said anti-social behaviour was not a common issue in the area.

 The Section 30 Dispersal Order gave officers new powers including instructing people to "immediately leave an area".